 Primary Years Programme

-Beaconhouse-Newlands is now an authorized International Baccalaureate® (IB) World School for the Primary Years Programme (PYP).
+Beaconhouse Newlands is an authorized International Baccalaureate® (IB) World School for the Primary Years Programme (PYP).
 Newlands successfully completed a 2 years candidacy journey which was full of learning and growth for both facilitators and learners.

-Students’ learning in the classroom is supported by state of the art ICT resources such as multimedia, smart boards, iPad/ tablets and a colourful attractive environment.
-At Newlands PYP learning is not confined to the classroom alone.
+Students’ learning in the classroom is supported by state of the art ICT resources such as multimedia, smart boards, iPad/ tablets, and a colorful attractive environment.
+At Newlands, PYP learning is not confined to the classroom alone.
 The outdoors is explored for music, reading and art activities thus sharing not only the space but the joy of learning with others on campus.
 Within the school timetable, picnics and nature walks are organized at Beaconhouses’ farmhouse and Sports Complex.

 The PYP framework is based on five essential elements consisting of knowledge, concepts, skills, attitudes, and action, equipping learners to lead successful lives, both now and in the future.

-Newlands establishes active partnership between the student, his/ her parents and teachers to create a continuum between learning at school and at home in order for our students to become more independent and responsible learners.
+Newlands establishes an active partnership between the student, his/ her parents, and teachers to create a continuum between learning at school and at home in order for our students to become more independent and responsible learners.
 Assessment is continuous throughout the unit.
-Assessment of student growth and progress in all areas of learning is shared with parents on a regular basis through three way conferences, newsletters and open days.
-Student portfolios reflect the range of experiences created to make our PYP learners develop the IB Learner Profile and the necessary knowledge, skills, concepts and attitudes that is enable students to take responsible action.
+Assessment of student growth and progress in all areas of learning is shared with parents on a regular basis through three-way conferences, newsletters and open days.
+Student portfolios reflect the range of experiences created to make our PYP learners develop the IB Learner Profile and the necessary knowledge, skills, concepts, and attitudes that enable students to take responsible action.